NoRulesJustFeels/HemeshColorizer/README.md

 <li>R: hide/show the lights</li>
 </ul>
 </p>

+<p>Once the model is exported, the .wrl can be uploaded to a 3D printing service like Shapeways and using the full colored sandstone material.</p>

 <p>If you need to manually edit the model after it is colorized, you can import it into <a href="http://blender.org">Blender</a>.
 Unfortunately,
 Blender does not support colors in WRL files.
 So the file has to be converted to 3DS format to keep